styfenschaer/rocket-fft/README.md

 \*Rocket-FFT follows SciPy's approach of not allowing duplicate axes

 ## Supported SciPy Functions
-If you have SciPy installed, you will have support for most of the `scipy.fft` module, including:
+If you have SciPy installed, you will also have support for the `scipy.fft` module, including:
 - [x] `scipy.fft.fft`
 - [x] `scipy.fft.ifft`
 - [x] `scipy.fft.fft2`